wagtail/wagtail/docs/contributing/documentation_guidelines.md

 </details>

+These call-outs do not support titles, so be careful not to include them, titles will just be moved to the body of the call-out.

+    ```{note} Title's here will not work correctly
+    Notes can provide complementary information.
+    ```

 ### Images

 Images are hard to keep up-to-date as documentation evolves, but can be worthwhile nonetheless.
 Here are guidelines when adding images: